-- In order to improve the heat transfer from the warmer to the milk flow, the milk travelling time or the channel distance were maximized - CFD was used to analyse a number of channel designs in order to obtain a heat transfer coefficient correlation h (x) and a friction factor correlation f(x) - These channel CFD models had approx. 50k grid nodes.
+- CFD was used to analyse a number of channel designs and boundary conditions in order to obtain heat transfer coefficient correlation h(x) and a friction factor correlation f(x) - These channel CFD models had approx. 50k grid nodes.
 The steady-state simulations required 30 min to reach a converge solution